NREL/GEOPHIRES-X/README.rst

 Prerequisites:

 1. Python 3.8+: You must have Python 3.8 or later installed on your machine.
 Python can be downloaded at `python.org/downloads <https://www.python.org/downloads/>`__.
+(On Ubuntu: ``alias python=python3`` if not aliased already.)
 2. `Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`__
 3. Virtual environment (aka ``virtualenv``): `Install virtual environment on your machine <https://virtualenv.pypa.io/en/latest/installation.html#via-pip>`__ if you don't have it already
 4. On Windows, you will need Admin privileges (required to successfully activate the virtual environment)

 Steps:

-1. Open a command line (i.e. Terminal on Mac, cmd.exe or PowerShell on Windows)
+1. Open a command line (i.e. Terminal on Mac, PowerShell on Windows)
 2. Create a directory for GEOPHIRES::

     mkdir my-geophires-project